phuongthuy119/Portfolio-Project/README.md

     + Train staff to be knowledgeable, friendly, and assist customers effectively
     + Ensure the checkout process is fast and efficient, with multiple payment options available
     + Use technology to help customers find the right shoe for their feet (Example: The Athlete's Foot: Shoes Finder - Find your perfect fit in 5 minutes)
+- **Conduct research to understand why fewer women are buying Adidas shoes.
+Identify any gaps in the product line, marketing strategies, or customer preferences**
+- **Develop marketing campaigns that specifically target female customers.
+Collaborate with female athletes, celebrities, or influencers to promote Adidas shoes**
+- **Leveraging the popularity of the best-selling product to strengthen Adidas's market position and draw attention from customers**
+- **Improve features, quality, or design of underperforming products based on customer feedback and develop specific marketing campaigns to raise awareness of those products**